-- As outlined in paragraph 24J(c) of IFRS 7, the IASB proposes disclosing an explanation of how an entity determined the base rate and relevant adjustments to the rate to assess whether the modifications to contractual cash flows were required as a direct consequence of IBOR reform and have been done on an economically equivalent basis.
-EFRAG observes that transitioning from IBOR to an alternative benchmark rate under a market wide reform will require similar assessments across entities in this regard. - 86 In addition, EFRAG observes that an assessment of whether modifications to contractual cash flows were required as a direct consequence of IBOR reform and have been done on an economically equivalent basis is a necessary requirement to apply the proposed amendments. - 87 Against this background, the IASB may reconsider whether disclosing information as proposed in paragraph 24J(c) of IFRS 7 will provide entity-specific information that is useful to users of financial statements and not be considered boilerplate.
+- As outlined in paragraph 24J(c) of IFRS 7, the IASB proposes disclosing an explanation of how an entity determined the base rate and relevant adjustments to the rate to assess whether the modifications to contractual cash flows were required as a direct consequence of the IBOR reform and have been done on an economically equivalent basis.
+EFRAG observes that transitioning from IBOR to an alternative benchmark rate under a market wide reform will require similar assessments across entities in this regard. - 89 In addition, EFRAG observes that an assessment of whether modifications to contractual cash flows were required as a direct consequence of the IBOR reform and have been done on an economically equivalent basis is a necessary requirement to apply the proposed amendments. - 90 Against this background, the IASB may reconsider whether disclosing information as proposed in paragraph 24J(c) of IFRS 7 will provide entity-specific information that is useful to users of financial statements and not be considered boilerplate. - In addition, as the proposed disclosure requirements provide information also on other topics than hedge accounting, EFRAG suggests the IASB to consider a cross-reference in the risk disclosure section of IFRS 7.

-Question to EFRAG TEG
+Question to constituents